 What to Pack

-- Halloween in the Los Angeles Area: Halloween is a big holiday in the entertainment capitol of the world, with events from large to small.
+- Halloween in the Los Angeles Area: Halloween is a big holiday in the entertainment capital of the world, with events from large to small.
 The best reason to go to Disneyland at Halloween is for the seasonal rides and decorations, and you can also get dressed up in a costume and go to Mickey's Halloween Party.
-Universal Studios hosts the scream-filled Halloween Horror Nights, and Knotts Scary Farm is a bunch of fun.Beyond the theme parks, you can use the LA section of the guide to Halloween in California to find more Halloween-themed things to do.
+Universal Studios hosts the scream-filled Halloween Horror Nights, and Knotts Scary Farm is a bunch of fun.
+All three theme parks are closed to the public in October 2020.

 October Travel Tips